 I’m happy to say that my meal planning and preparation skills have improved quite a bit in the years since college.
-Those days, when I “cooked” it involved heating packaged pre-cooked noodles in the microwave and adding some onions, eggs and cheese if I was feeling really fancy.
+Those days, when I “cooked” it involved heating packaged pre-cooked noodles in the microwave and adding some onions, eggs, and cheese if I was feeling really fancy.

-Back then, if I was in the mood for something fancier than my usual Ramen concoctions, I would heat some soup or make a simple egg drop soup in the microwave with broth and eggs and a little salt.
+Back then, if I was in the mood for something fancier than my usual ramen concoctions, I would heat some soup or make a simple egg drop soup in the microwave with broth and eggs and a little salt.

 Egg Drop Soup …

-There is something soothing about egg drop soup, and I love that even without a microwave, it only takes a few minutes to make this soup and it works as a quick meal on the go.
+There is something soothing about egg drop soup, and I love that even without a microwave it only takes a few minutes to make this soup, and it works as a quick meal on the go.

 This egg drop soup rivals (or beats) the soup at any restaurant, and you can make it faster than you could call and order delivery.
 If you are in the mood for soup or are looking for a quick meal and don’t have much on hand, this is a great recipe to try.

-- Heat chicken broth in a medium pan.
-Add Ginger and garlic and simmer for 5 minutes.
-Add salt and pepper.
+- Add ginger and garlic and simmer for 5 minutes.